Uzezi’s Tarot

 “Of course,” Marc said, filled everyone’s glasses, and winked at Audrey.
 “With Uzezi, the Tarot always comes up.”

 “We had agreed that if there is free will,” Uzezi picked up her glass, “the future can’t be set in stone.
 And if the future is determined, then there can’t be free will.”
-She took a sip of wine.
-“I happen to think it’s both, or maybe neither.
-And I thought the Tarot can explain it better.”
-She pointed to the cards.
-“I was about to explain to Audrey that the Tarot doesn’t predict a fixed future.
-Instead, it reflects all the currents of the moment that determine the future…and like everything in the universe, those currents are flowing and changing all the time, which means the future isn’t immutable but instead it’s always changing.”
+She took a sip of wine and pointed to the cards.
+“But I think it’s both, or neither.
+The Tarot doesn’t predict a fixed future.
+Instead, it reflects the currents of the moment that determine the future…and like everything in the universe, those currents flow and change all the time, which means the future isn’t immutable but instead it’s always changing.”

-“Meaning, that tomorrow the cards might be different for the same question,” Audrey pointed out
+“Meaning, that tomorrow the cards might be different for the same question,” Audrey pointed out.

 “In ten minutes, they could be different,” Uzezi said, “in fact, they will be different.”